 In case you missed it, we just returned from Switzerland, where Mark went for a business trip and I got to jump in his suitcase and ride along.
 Here's a fun recap of our ridiculous trip over there.

-Thursday was a day of meetings for Mark, so I signed up for the historical tour of the resort, which was flippin' amazing.
+Thursday was a day of meetings for Mark, so I signed up for the historical tour of the resort, which was - and this is a complete understatement: amazing.

 First things first.
 Here's how you pronounce the name of the resort: byorg-in-shtock.